Luneau Lab

 Chicago/Turabian Click to copy

 Luneau, M., E. Gianotti, N. Guilhaume, E. Landrivon, F. Meunier, C. Mirodatos, and Y. Schuurman.
-“Experiments and Modeling of Methane Autothermal Reforming over Structured Ni–Rh-Based Si-SiC Foam Catalysts” (2017).
+“Experiments and Modeling of Methane Autothermal Reforming over Structured Ni–Rh-Based Si-SiC Foam Catalysts.”
+Industrial & Engineering Chemistry Research (2017).

 MLA Click to copy